ch-covid-19/welcome/README.md

 - Israel: Under developement
 - Others countries: we are looking for team leaders

-We are looking planing to deploy our app in as many country as we can but for that, **we need your help**.
+We are planing to deploy our app in as many country as we can but for that **we need your help**.

 ## What is the plan?

 To be able to replicate our app in different countries, we need teams by country to deploy, maintain, and manage social network.

-The idea is to duplicate the app and not centralize the all the effort on one team...Open source if much more fun.
+The idea is to duplicate the app and not centralize the all the effort in one team...Open source is much more fun.

 **Warning**: this means that every team has to find a credit card that can support the cost of the traffic by country.
 The cost are very low on firebase but do your calculation based on the targeted population country.